kxshith21/Multi-Agent-Machine-Learning-Workflow-Automation/README.md

-# AgentML — Multi-Agent ML Experiment Orchestrator
+# AgentML — Multi-Agent machine learning workflow automation

 AgentML is a **7-agent LangGraph pipeline** that takes a raw CSV and produces a complete, human-readable machine-learning experiment report — autonomously.
 It